-Youth exhibiting beef, sheep and swine at the Rosholt Fair and swine at the Amherst Fair must have completed the Youth for the Quality Care of Animals (YQCA) certification program within the last 12 months.
+Youth exhibiting beef, sheep and swine at the Rosholt Fair, must have completed the Youth for the Quality Care of Animals (YQCA) certification program within the last

+12 months.
 YQCA certification number must be entered in the FairEntry system.

 Premise ID numbers must be entered in the FairEntry system when exhibiting cattle, swine, poultry, pigeons, sheep, goats and horses.
 Additional information about premise registration can be found at www.wiid.org.